bluetyson/concept-tagging-training/src/dsconcept/README.md

 # dsconcept
-Python library with supporting classes for runnning processing, and training of classifiers.
+Python library with supporting classes for running processing, and training of classifiers.
 Originally desgined for tagging the [NASA STI database](https://www.sti.nasa.gov/).